konflux-ci/architecture/architecture/multi-platform-controller.md

 *Dynamic*

 The controller checks that the maximum number of virtual machines has not been exceeded, and if not asks the cloud provider to spin up a new virtual machine.
-It then schedules regular requeues to check when the machine is ready (so the controller loop is not blocked waiting for the VM).
+It then schedules regular requeue requests to check when the machine is ready (so the controller loop is not blocked waiting for the VM).

 Once the host is selected the controller runs a 'provisioning' task to prepare the host.
 This task currently does the following:

 - Create a new user specifically for this build
 - Generate a new pair of SSH keys for this user and install them
-- Copy the private key for this user back to the cluster and create the required secret with this information
+- Send the private key for this user to the OTP service
+- Create the required secret and use it to store OTP returned from the service, as well as other details as listed above.

 Once the secret has been created then the original `TaskRun` will start, and can use the new user on the remote host to perform the build.
-This approach means that every build is run under a different user, and only low privilege ephemeral SSH keys end up in the user's namespace.
+This approach means that every build is run under a different user.

 Which hosts are allocated with which tasks are tracked by adding additional labels onto the `TaskRun` object.